SadRobotChannel/af/all/index.md

 ---
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.min.css">

 The sites are shown in the order of popularity.
+Also, try the <a href="http://www.all-faucets.com/dashboard.html">Claim Dashboard</a> - a page you can bookmark and use for daily claiming.
+No Ref IDs are place on the <b>claim button</b>.

 <iframe src='tier_1.html' scrolling='no' style='width:100%; height:280px; border:0px; padding:0; overflow:hidden' allowtransparency='true'></iframe>